If one of my clients is unsure of which publishing path to take, I always advise the client to give traditional publishing a try.

 You might also get the Children’s Writer’s & Illustrator’s Market.
 Get the most recent edition and look for publishers you think will be a good fit for your book.

-This is tedious work and time consuming, but it’s the only way to get your manuscript out there and in the hands of acquisition editors.
+This is tedious and time consuming work, but it’s the only way to get your manuscript out there and in the hands of acquisition editors.

 Keep in mind that you can also submit your manuscript to literary agents who, if they accept you as a client, will then shop your manuscript around to traditional publishers.

-The benefit of getting an agent, if at all possible, is that the agent will be able to open doors you can’t.
+The benefit of getting an agent is that the agent can open doors you can’t.

 You’ll have to actually submit your manuscript.

-While it’s tough to put your work out there and possibly get rejected, there’s no way around this.
+While putting your work out there and possibly getting rejected it tough, there’s no way around this.

 You’ve got to submit.